Are You Getting Enough Protein? 7 Surprising Signs You Might Have A Deficiency

 Who's at risk of protein deficiency?

 Athletes burn more calories and use more protein to build muscle.
+That said, they might need to consume even more protein to reach adequate levels.

 People who are stressed